akka/akka-persistence-cassandra/docs/src/main/paradox/snapshots.md

 # Snapshots

-### Features
+## Features

-- Implements the Akka Persistence @extref:[snapshot store plugin API](akka:persistence.html#snapshot-store-plugin-api).
+- Implements the Akka Persistence @extref:[snapshot store plugin API](akka:persistence-journals.html#snapshot-store-plugin-api).

-### Configuration

-To activate the snapshot-store plugin, add the following line to your Akka `application.conf`:

-    akka.persistence.snapshot-store.plugin = "akka.persistence.cassandra.snapshot"

-This will run the snapshot store with its default settings.
-The default settings can be changed with the configuration properties defined in [reference.conf](https://github.com/akka/akka-persistence-cassandra/blob/master/core/src/main/resources/reference.conf):

-### Limitations

-The snapshot is stored in a single row so the maximum size of a serialized snapshot is the Cassandra configured [`max_mutation_size_in_kb`](http://cassandra.apache.org/doc/latest/faq/index.html#can-large-blob) which is 16MB by default.

-### Keyspace and table definitions

-The default keyspace used by the plugin is called `akka_snapshot`.
+## Schema

+The keyspace and tables needs to be created before using the plugin.

+@@@ warning

 Auto creation of the keyspace and tables is included as a development convenience and should never be used in production.
 Cassandra does not handle concurrent schema migrations well and if every Akka node tries to create the schema at the same time you'll get column id mismatch errors in Cassandra.

+@@@

-The keyspace should be created with the NetworkTopology replication strategy with a replication factor of at least 3:
+The default keyspace used by the plugin is `akka_snapshot`, it should be created with the NetworkTopology replication strategy with a replication factor of at least 3:

 ```